La Masa-class destroyer

-The La Masa class was a class of eight destroyers of the Italian Regia Marina (Royal Navy) constructed during the First World War.
-Like other obsolete Italian destroyers, they were reclassified as torpedo boats in 1929, and seven ships served throughout the Second World War.
-Two ships were sunk in air attacks while in Italian service during the Second World War, one was sunk by a mine, two more were scuttled.
-The remaining two ships survived the war and continued to serve in the post-war Marina Militare, being decommissioned in 1957–1958.
+The La Masa class was a class of eight destroyers of the Italian Regia Marina (Royal Navy) constructed during the First World War, during which one ship was lost in a collision.
+Like other obsolete Italian destroyers, the seven surviving ships were reclassified as torpedo boats in 1929, and served during Second World War.
+Two ships were sunk in air attacks while in Italian service during the Second World War, one was sunk by a mine, and two more were scuttled.
+The remaining two ships survived the war and continued to serve in the post-war Italian Navy (Marina Militare) before being decommissioned in 1957–1958.